UkoeHB/bevy_girk/USAGE.md

     - *Startup loading*: Use `in_state(ClientFwMode::Init)` plus `in_state(your custom client mode is INIT)` (assumes you track your own client mode that matches the current game mode).
     - *Reconnecting*: Use `in_state(ClientFwMode::Init)` plus `not(in_state(your custom client mode is INIT))` (assumes you track your own client mode that matches the current game mode).
 - `ClientInitializationState::InProgress` will be set, which means the `ClientFwLoadingSet` will run.
-- `bevy_replicon_repair` will preserve `bevy_replicon` replicated client state across a reconnect IF you use `bevy_replicon_repair` to register components for replication (e.g. with `app.replicate_repair::<MyComponent>()`).
+- `bevy_replicon` replicated client state will be preserved across a reconnect if you use `bevy_replicon_repair` to register components for replication (e.g. with `app.replicate_repair::<GameInitProgress>()`).
+If you don't use `bevy_replicon_repair` then you need to manually repair your client state (e.g. by despawning and cleaning up all old replicated entities when entering `ClientFwMode::Syncing`).
 - Client requests submitted to the `ClientRequestBuffer` will fail to send while the `renet` client is not connected (is disconnected or connecting).
 This ensures a clean start when the `renet` run condition `client_just_connected()` fires.
+(TODO: fails to send in `ClientFwMode::Connecting` + span of time before that when disconnected but not detected)
-    - *Note*: There is a span of time within `ClientFwMode::Init` where all client requests will fail to send, and a span after that when ordered and unordered requests will succeed.
-You must use `renet` connection run conditions directly if sending requests during inititialization.
-Requests sent in `ClientFwMode::Game` will only fail to send if the client becomes disconnected (which may occur a number of ticks after a failed request was submitted), in which case the client app will re-initialize.
+    - *Note*: There is a span of time within `ClientFwMode::Init` where all client requests will fail to send, and a span after that when requests will succeed (except unreliable messages, which might still fail).
+You must use `renet` run conditions directly if sending requests during inititialization.
+Requests sent in `ClientFwMode::Game` will reliably succeed unless the client becomes disconnected (which may occur a number of ticks after failed requests were submitted), in which case the client app will re-initialize.
 - Old server messages from the previous connection session will be discarded.
 New server messages will synchronize with the first replication message post-reconnect, using `bevy_replicon`'s normal message/replication synchronization mechanism.
+(TODO: will not appear in `ClientFwMode::Connecting` and `ClientFwMode::Syncing`)

 ### User Client

-- setup
+The user client is a GUI app that communicates with the host server and launches client apps.
+It is possible to build an integrated user client/game client app, however the setup helpers currently provided by `bevy_girk` assume they are separate apps in separate processes.

+**Setup**

-    - set up HostUserClient websocket client to talk to the host server
+- Set up a `HostUserClient` `bevy_simplenet` client to talk to the host server.
-- host server interactions (mainly lobby management): see API (HostToUserMsg, HostToUserResponse, UserToHostMsg, UserToHostRequest)
+    - Most host server interactions are related to lobby management (making/joining/leaving/launching/searching lobbies).
+For the entire API see `HostToUserMsg`, `HostToUserResponse`, `UserToHostMsg`, `UserToHostRequest`.
-- launching games
+- Add the `ClientMonitorPlugin` to your app.
-    - ClientMonitor: keeps track of the currently-running client app; receives ClientInstanceReports from the client and sends new ServerConnectTokens into the client
+    - **`ClientMonitor`**: Bevy resource inserted by `ClientMonitorPlugin` that keeps track of the currently-running client app if there is one.
+It receives `ClientInstanceReport`s from the client and can send new `ServerConnectToken`s into the client.
+- Add the `ClientStarterPlugin` to your app.
-    - ClientStarter: convenience tool for restarting a client app that has shut down
+    - **`ClientStarter`**: Bevy resource inserted by `ClientStarterPlugin` that makes it easy to restart a client app that has shut down.

-    - launch_local_player_client(): uses
+**Launching Local Single-Player Game Clients**

+1. Make a `GameLaunchPack` for the game.
+1. Use `launch_local_player_client()` to launch the game (no network connection required).
-        - launches a game app binary (native: uses GameInstanceLauncherProcess)
+    - Internally this launches your game app binary.
+On native it uses `GameInstanceLauncherProcess`.
+TODO: WASM
-        - launches a client app binary (native: uses ClientInstanceLauncherProcess)
+    - Internally this launches your client app binary.
+On native it uses `ClientInstanceLauncherProcess`.
+TODO: WASM

-    - launch_multiplayer_client()
+**Launching Hosted Multiplayer Game Clients**

+Hosted gamed should use the `ClientStarter` to support reconnects that need to re-use `GameStartInfo`.

+1. Receive a `HostToUserMsg::GameStart` from the host server.
+This includes `ServerConnectToken` and `GameStartInfo`.
+1. Set the client starter: `ClientStarter::set()`.
+    - Use `launch_multiplayer_client()` in the starter callback to launch the game.
+Move the `GameStartInfo` into the callback and clone it there (the callback is `FnMut`).
-        - launches a client app binary using data from HostToUserMsg::GameStart (native: uses GameInstanceLauncherProcess)
+        - Internally this launches your client app binary.
+On native it uses `ClientInstanceLauncherProcess`.
+TODO: WASM
-- client app reconnect support
+1. Launch the client with `ClientStarter::start()`.

+**Hosted Multiplayer Reconnect Support**

+The user client helps reconnect users to hosted games.
+There are three kinds of reconnects.

-    - complete restart: if a game is running and client app + user client are closed
+- **Complete restart**: A hosted game is running and the client app and user client are both closed.
-        - on user client connect to host server, host server will automatically send HostToUserMsg::GameStart
+    1. When the user client connects to the host server, the host server will automatically send a `HostToUserMsg::GameStart` containing `ServerConnectToken` and `GameStartInfo`.
-        - initialize ClientStarter with launch_multiplayer_client()
-        - use ClientStarter + ClientMonitor to launch
+    1. `ClientStarter::set()` with `launch_multiplayer_client()` in the callback.
+Move the `GameStartInfo` into the callback and clone it there (the callback is `FnMut`).
+    1. Launch the client with `ClientStarter::start()`.
-    - client app restart: if a game is running and client app is closed
+- **Client app restart**: A hosted game is running and the client app is closed but the user client is open.
-        - expose a 'Reconnect' button to users; on press, send UserToHostRequest::GetConnectToken to host server
+    1. Expose a 'Reconnect' button to users, which will display when `ClientStarter` has been set (i.e. was set by a game start but not cleared by a game over, implying a hosted game is still running).
+On press, send `UserToHostRequest::GetConnectToken` to the host server.
-        - on receipt of HostToUserResponse::ConnectToken, use ClientStarter + ClientMonitor to launch
+    1. On receipt of `HostToUserResponse::ConnectToken`, use the already-set `ClientStarter` to launch the client app with `ClientStarter::start()`.
-    - client app reconnect: if a game is running and the client app disconnects
+- **Client app reconnect**: A hosted game is running and the client app disconnected but remains open (and the user client is open).
-        - ClientMonitor will emit a ClientInstanceReport::RequestConnectToken
+    1. The `ClientMonitor` will emit a `ClientInstanceReport::RequestConnectToken`.
-        - send UserToHostRequest::GetConnectToken to host server
+    1. Send `UserToHostRequest::GetConnectToken` to the host server.
-        - on receipt of HostToUserResponse::ConnectToken, send the token to the client app via ClientMonitor
+    1. On receipt of `HostToUserResponse::ConnectToken`, send the token to the client app via `ClientMonitor::send_token()`.

 ---